rwieruch/blog_robinwieruch_content/react-graphql-apollo-tutorial.md

 };
 {{< /highlight >}}

-In this function you can merge both results with the JavaScript spread operator.
-If there is no new result, just return the previous result.
+In this function, you can merge both results with the JavaScript spread operator.
+If there is no new result, return the previous result.
 The important part is merging the `edges` of both repositories objects to have a merge list of items.
-In addition, the `fetchMoreResult` takes precedence over the `previousResult` in the `repositories` object, because there you have the new `pageInfo` with its `endCursor` and `hasNextPage` properties from the last paginated result.
-You need to have those when clicking the button another time to have the correct cursor as argument in place.
+The `fetchMoreResult` takes precedence over the `previousResult` in the `repositories` object because it contains the new `pageInfo`, with its `endCursor` and `hasNextPage` properties from the last paginated result.
+You need to have those when clicking the button another time to have the correct cursor as an argument.

-That's it.
-The pagination feature for the repositories should work.
-There is one little improvement which can be done.
-What about a loading indicator when more pages are fetched?
-So far, the `loading` boolean which is located in the Query component of the Profile component is only true for the initial request, but not for the following requests.
-You can change this behavior with a prop that can be passed to the Query component.
-Afterward, the loading boolean will be updated accordingly.
+To add one more small improvement for user friendliness, add a loading indicator when more pages are fetched.
+So far, the `loading` boolean in the Query component of the Profile component is only true for the initial request, but not for the following requests.
+Change this behavior with a prop that is passed to the Query component, and the loading boolean will be updated accordingly.

 {{< highlight javascript "hl_lines=4" >}}
 const Profile = () => (